stevendnoble/stevendnoble.github.io/recipes/favorites/_posts/2024-01-01-butter-chicken.md

 For a fuller Indian-inspired spread, pair it with Lamb Saag, dal, pickled onions, or a simple tomato and cucumber salad.

+## Tips

+- Chicken thighs are forgiving and stay juicy, especially after a yogurt marinade.
+- For a smoother sauce, blend the tomato-onion mixture before returning the chicken to the pan.
+- Butter Chicken reheats beautifully.
+Make it a day ahead, cool it, and refrigerate overnight so the spices settle into the sauce.
+- Reheat gently and add a splash of water or cream if the sauce thickens too much.

 ## Variations

-For a smoother sauce, blend the tomato-onion mixture before returning the chicken to the pan.
-For a lighter version, use half-and-half instead of cream, though the sauce will be less luxurious.
+- For a lighter version, use half-and-half instead of cream, though the sauce will be less luxurious.

-Paneer or roasted cauliflower can replace the chicken for a vegetarian version.
+- Paneer or roasted cauliflower can replace the chicken for a vegetarian version.
   Add them after the sauce has simmered so they hold their shape.

-## Make-Ahead Tips

-Butter Chicken reheats beautifully.
-Make it a day ahead, cool it, and refrigerate overnight so the spices settle into the sauce.
-Reheat gently and add a splash of water or cream if the sauce thickens too much.